ore-pool/ore-pool-cli/README.md

 # ore-pool-cli

-ore-pool-cli is a free program for mining ORE.
-By connecting to the mining pool, users can earn ORE rewards with no risk.
-The mining pool covers all costs, and users only need to provide computing power.
+ore-pool is the first mining pool project since the launch of ORE v2.
+Users can connect to the pool using **ore-pool-cli** to contribute computing power and earn ORE rewards, with all costs covered by the pool.

 ## Features
 - Start mining with just your SOL address and computing power